turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 You can find the Graphics related classes un der ENGINE/Graphics filter in the solution.
 The most notable classes are the folowing:

 - wiRenderer
-	- This is a collection of functions that facilitate an engine-level rendering logic, like RenderScene
+	- This is a collection of functions that facilitate an engine-level rendering logic, like DrawScene, DrawLights, etc...

 - wiImage
 	- This can render images to the screen